TheJacksonLaboratory/FunDataR/4_learning/1_tuning.md

   evaluated using an independent test-set.
 The same thing can happen with k-nearest neighbors methods.

-The potential flexibility of the prediction curve produced by knn is regulated by the number of neighbors in the training set used to predict the response value (class) of a new observation.
+The potential flexibility knn to adapt to the training-set data is regulated by the number of neighbors in the training set used to predict the response value (class) of a new observation.
   One extreme is represented by using 1-nearest neighbor.
 Here, all the variation in the data, including the noise, is captured by the model.
 This is very similar to the extreme of